T-PsyOl/nEEGlace-OSH/software/nEEGlace GUI/README.md

 The GUI helps to:
 1. Configure the EEG Device
 2. Configure the audio detection parameters for BELA
-3. Real-time visualisation of the EEG signal, Sound trigger and real-time ERP plotting
+3. Real-time visualisation of the EEG signal, Sound trigger and Real-time ERP plotting

 ## Installation Guide